datarefuge/workflow/docs/metadata.md

 ## Finishing up

-**Note: these features have not yet been implemented in the Archivers app.
-It should be there shortly.**

-- In the Archivers app, add URL to the CKAN record in cell "CKAN record URL"
+- In the Archivers app, add URL to the CKAN record in field `CKAN URL`
     - The syntax will be
      `https://www.datarefuge.org//dataset/[datasetNameGeneratedByCkan]`
+- Add any useful notes to document your work.
 - Check the Describe checkbox (on the right-hand side) to mark that step as completed.
 - Click `Save`.
 - Click `Check in URL`, to release it and allow someone else to work on the next step.